Outport and Hinterland. Rotterdam Business and the Ruhr, 1870-2000

 The German interests in the Netherlands were also enormous, and its dependency on Dutch services was significant.
 By its political unification in 1871, Germany had become the major power of the continent, while the Ruhr-industry evolved into the industrial heart of Germany.
 Simultaneously, the Netherlands became economically vital for Germany because the most important industrial centre of North-Western Europe, the Ruhr district, lay immediately over the Dutch border and Rotterdam and its harbours at the Rhine mouth developed into the outports of this most powerful industrial centre.

 In the late 19th century Germany’s heavy industry became increasingly dependent on foreign raw materials, in particular iron ore.
 The Germany heavy industry at the river Rhine became highly competitive as freight costs over water declined in comparison to freight costs by railway.
 As a result, it concentrated more and more around the river Rhine.
 In addition, the growing population of workers needed cheap grain from abroad.
-Location and facilities made Rotterdam into the most economic harbour for it's German hinterland.
-Transport via the largest Dutch harbour skyrocketed and turned into a vital condition for Germany’s trade and traffic. industry and mines needed an outlet for its finished products and coal.
+Location and facilities, such as steam operated grane elevators, made Rotterdam into the most economic harbour for its German hinterland.
+Transport via the largest Dutch harbour skyrocketed and turned into a vital condition for Germany’s trade and traffic.
+Industry and mines needed an outlet for its finished products and coal.
 Therefore, Rotterdam evolved into the most important outport of the Rhine industry.
-In addition, the growing population of workers needed cheap grain from abroad.
-Location and facilities made Rotterdam into the most economic harbour for its German hinterland.
 Transport via the largest Dutch harbour skyrocketed and turned into a vital condition for Germany’s trade and traffic.

 The project is divided in three subprojects: